RyanFleck/Manuals/content/tools/azure.md

 **↑** Using Azure AD means skipping writing a complex security system, as AAD includes [MFA](https://learn.microsoft.com/en-us/azure/active-directory/authentication/overview-authentication) and plenty of other security measures built in.

-Using Azure AD with all your applications offers a centralized, consistent, secure approach to using your org's applications, and even many applications outside your organization or SaaS offerings.
+Azure AD offers a centralized, consistent, secure approach to using your org's applications, and even many applications outside your organization or SaaS offerings.

-Azure AD has the ability to configure **conditional access** which detects *unusual logins* and can block access or ask for additional information.
+AAD has the ability to configure **conditional access** which detects *unusual logins* and can block access or ask for additional information.
 For example, is the user on the company network?
 Have they not logged in for years?
 AAD calls these *signals*.

 **MFA: Multi-Factor Authentication** -- Requires *two or more* pieces of evidence that the user is not an impostor.
 This can be something you **know** (password), something you **have** (phone), or something you **are** (biometric artifact).